twbs/bootstrap/site/content/docs/4.3/utilities/text.md

 {{< /example >}}

 {{< callout info >}}
-Notice we don't provide utility classes for justified text.
-While, aesthetically, justified text can look more appealing, it does make word-spacing more random and therefore harder to read.
+Note that we don't provide utility classes for justified text.
+While, aesthetically, justified text might look more appealing, it does make word-spacing more random and therefore harder to read.
 {{< /callout >}}

 ## Text wrapping and overflow